pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-02-sao-pedro-bay.md

 Next morning, Antoine's excited shouts woke me up: "Manta ray!!!"
 A curious manta ray, about 3 meters wingspan, was slowly gliding around Vite & Rêves --- no doubt checking out her gracious curves.
 She made a few elegant turns and our morning.

 In the afternoon we went to the beach.
 The surf was quite heavy, but with the right timing and a bit of luck we surfed onto the sand.
-Everybody was so excited by the more or less dry landing that we forget about the next wave.
-It filled the dingy about five seconds later.
-We were thoroughly soaked.
+Everybody was so excited by the more or less dry landing that we forgot about the next wave, which filled the dingy about five seconds later.
+We got thoroughly soaked.

 {{< two-images src1="DSC03625.jpg" alt1="Helder really enjoys outrunning the waves" ratio1="2x3" src2="IMG_9167_1.jpg" alt2="Back in time for the non-hazy sunset today" ratio2="2x3" >}}